ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     delete_block
       Delete the whole custom fields block from the profile.

-      This option is only valid when updating profiles, it will be ignored when creating one.
+      This option is only valid when :literal:`operation=update`\ ; it is ignored for all other values of operation, including :literal:`operation=create`.

       This option is mutually exclusive with :literal:`add` and :literal:`delete`.